testillano/h2agent/README.md

 This utility could be useful to test `udp-server`, and specially, `udp-server-h2client` tool.
 You can also use netcat in bash, to generate messages easily, but this tool provide high load.
-This tools generates a monotonically increasing number from initial value provided, until the final one is reached.
+This tool manages a monotonically increasing sequence within a given range, and allow to parse it over a pattern to build the datagram generated.

 ### Command line